-Rust is an unwelcoming sight on metal.
+Rust is always an unwelcoming sight on metal.
 It forms when iron, oxygen, and moisture collide.
 You'll want to attack rust at first glance because it can corrode and pit metal the longer it stays on the surface.
 Luckily, some of the acids found in everyday household items, such as vinegar, lemon juice, and potatoes, can remove rust.
-Add the abrasive action from other ingredients, like borax, baking soda, or salt, and say goodbye to rust without the fuss of harsh chemicals or fumes.
+Add the abrasive action from other ingredients, like borax, baking soda, or salt, and say goodbye to rust without the need for harsh chemicals or fumes.

 Caring for your tools and equipment properly can prevent surface rust.
 Be sure to oil garden tools before storing them, hand-wash kitchen knives (instead of putting them in the dishwasher), and store belongings where they'll be protected from the weather.